MittaAI/mitta-community/cookbooks/piratebot/README.md

 # PirateBot Install Guide

 ## Prerequisites
-- ensure you have Conda installed on your system
+- Ensure you have Conda installed on your system
 - You will need a Discord account to set up a bot

 ## Installation
 1. Set Up Conda Environment:
-	- Create and activate a new Conda environment using Python 3.11:
+	Create and activate a new Conda environment using Python 3.11:
 	```
 	conda create -n piratebot python=3.11
 	conda activate piratebot
 	```

 2. Install Dependencies
-	- Use pip to install required packages:
+	Use pip to install required packages:
 	```
 	pip install -r requirements.txt
 	```